 Mossy Little River, Great Smoky Mountains National Park, TN, October 27, 2015

-Moss means no direct sunlight.
-But the golden reflected sunlight bouncing from a canyon wall signaled me to trek down the side of this river bank to capture the glow seen by these mossy rocks.
+The presence of Moss means there is no direct sunlight.
+But the golden reflected sunlight bouncing from a canyon wall signaled me to trek down the side of this riverbank to capture the glow seen by these mossy rocks.

 Little River Light